GModal/vSwell/README.md

    * ANY MIDI noteon (with non-zero velocity) sent to the MIDI input port will trigger the envelope.

    * Release fades to the SubEnvelope level.

+   * Higher settings for *Threshold High* raise the threshold, and make triggering less likely.
+Higher threshold == less sensitive. *Threshold Low* is the # of decibels **below** *Threshold High* at which the trigger resets.
+I.E., the signal must drop by this amount before a new trigger event can occur.

    * Setting the SubEnv Level above 0.1 and adjusting the envelope to slowly raise the level can create an effect similar to compression.
 It's not really compression *per se*, but it sounds cool (adding reverb also is cool).